-The COVID-19 pandemic represents a risk of disruption of the Group's operations, in particular our sports data business in the event of suspension of live sporting fixtures in the UK.
-The Group has performed financial modelling, looking at a range of lockdown scenarios, which show that the Group continues to be cash positive as a result of the diversification of the Group's revenue streams and core subscription model.
-The directors take confidence from the Group's strong cash flow position through 2020 and post year end, and that the Group is able to effectively manage and mitigate these risks over the long term.
+The potential for a future variant of the COVID-19 virus risks disruption of the Group's operations.
+The Group's sports data business would be most exposed to this in the event of suspension of live sporting fixtures.
+The Group has performed financial modelling, including a full lockdown scenario, which show that the Group continues to be cash positive as a result of the diversification of its revenue streams and core subscription model.
+The directors take confidence from the Group's strong cash flow position through 2021 and post year end, and that the Group is able to effectively manage and mitigate these risks over the long term.